 Customizable digital ads & guidelines: Promote your broadcasts with ads for your website, newsletters and social media.

 Social media quote cards

 Host and Senior Editor, Marketplace

 Kai Ryssdal is the host and senior editor of Marketplace, the most widely heard program on business and the economy — radio or television, commercial or public broadcasting — in the country.
-In addition, he joins forces with Marketplace Tech's Molly Wood to connect the dots on the economy, tech and culture as co-host of the podcast Make Me Smart with Kai and Molly.
+In addition, each day he and a guest break down the news in tech, the economy and culture as host of the podcast Make Me Smart.